 Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

-Solvent misuse is the deliberate inhalation of gases, chemical fumes or vapours in order to get a "high" or "buzz" similar to the intoxication produced by alcohol.
+Solvent misuse is the deliberate inhalation of gases, chemical fumes or vapours in order to get a “high” or “buzz” similar to the feeling produced by alcohol.
 The fluid can be inhaled from a soaked cloth or directly from the can.
-Many common household and industrial products, which are perfectly safe when used correctly, can be abused.
+Many common household and industrial products, which are safe when used correctly, can be abused.

-The four main categories are:
+The four main categories of solvents and inhalers

-- Adhesives and thinners (glues, paint thinners, nail polish remover).
+- Adhesives and thinners (glues, paint thinners, nail polish remover)

-- Dry cleaning products (dry-cleaning fluids, paint stripper, typewriter correcting fluid and thinners, printing industry solvents, shoe dyes and conditioners).
+- Dry cleaning products (dry-cleaning fluids, paint stripper, typewriter correcting fluid and thinners, printing industry solvents, shoe dyes and conditioners)

-- Aerosols (hairspray, room and body deodorant sprays, paints, painkilling and insect sprays).
+- Aerosols (hairspray, room and body deodorant sprays, paints, painkilling and insect sprays)

-- Fuels (petrol, lighter fuel, domestic and camping gas cylinders).
+- Fuels (petrol, lighter fuel, domestic and camping gas cylinders)

-Effects - what happens when you take solvents?
+What happens when you take solvents?

-- The experience is like being intensely drunk for a short period.
+- The experience is like being intensely drunk for a short period

-- Breathing and heart rate are depressed.
+- Breathing and heart rate slow down

-- Users often feel dizzy, giggly and dreamy and can become aggressive.
+- Users often feel dizzy, giggly and dreamy and can become aggressive

-- Some users can feel nervous, may vomit, hallucinate, experience blackouts, tiredness and lack of concentration.
+- Some users can feel nervous, may vomit, hallucinate, experience blackouts, tiredness and lack of concentration

 - The effects are short lived.
-Like alcohol you get a hangover afterwards.
+Like alcohol you get a hangover afterwards

 - Abusing gases, aerosols or glue can cause sudden death, even on the first go.
-This is because breathing and heart rate are reduced and compromised.
+This is because breathing and heart rate are reduced and compromised

-- Substances sprayed into the mouth may cause fluid to flood the lungs, and may stimulate the nerve at the back of the throat to cause the heart to slow to a fatally low level.
+- Substances sprayed into the mouth may cause fluid to flood the lungs, and may stimulate the nerve at the back of the throat to cause the heart to slow to a fatally low level

-- When sniffing there is a risk of suffocation.
+- When sniffing there is a risk of suffocation

 - A form of brain inflammation (encephalopathy) may arise from the lead compounds in leaded petrol.
 Many of these compounds are flammable.
 There have been severe burns caused by explosions and fires resulting from the misuse of butane.
 Repeated use of leaded petrol can cause lead poisoning.